Part 2: North Carolina

 North Carolina’s monument to women of the Confederacy | erected 1914

 The North Carolina Historical Commission’s press conference on the fate of the Capitol’s Confederate monuments was held the day after protesters at the University of North Carolina took matters into their own hands toppling Silent Sam, the 105-year-old Confederate monument.
-Legend had it, as freshmen pass Silent Sam for the first time, his rifle will discharge if he sees someone who’s not a virgin.
+Legend had it, as first-year students pass Silent Sam for the first time, his rifle will discharge if he sees someone who’s not a virgin.
 While Sam is now history, his departure is a drop in the bucket.
 A 2017 report from the Southern Poverty Law Center counts 1,740 Confederate symbols on public display throughout the country.
 UNC is now soliciting ideas on what to do with Silent Sam.
 No word on how they will now detect non-virgins.

 We reached Raleigh on Labor Day afternoon.
 There are no protestors, no armed guards.
 The first thing you notice about the North Carolina Capitol is how small it is.
 The 1840 building now serves exclusively as the Governor’s offices.

-The Capitol grounds are chock-a-block with monuments: the three Confederate monuments in the news recently, monuments to other wars and a giant statue honoring the state’s three presidents, James K. Polk, Andrew Johnson and Andrew Jackson.
+The Capitol grounds are chock-a-block with monuments: the three Confederate monuments in the news recently, monuments to other wars, and a giant statue honoring the state’s three presidents, James K. Polk, Andrew Johnson and Andrew Jackson.

 The Monument to North Carolina’s three presidents | erected 1948